kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 You will need the public DNS and the private key (PEM) file that have been downloaded to SSH into these instances.

-Setting Up Puppet on EC2 Instances
+Setting Up Puppet on EC2 Instances (Additional instructions will be provided during the class)

 SSH into Puppet <b>Master</b>